berlinjohns/about-me/README.md

 - 👋 Hi, I’m Berlin Johns.M
 - 👀 I’m interested in Programming,Security Testing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mabile app development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for my first job
-- 📫 How to reach me ...
+- 📫

 <!---
 recon-falcon/recon-falcon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.